 - In Drowtales, the multi-species adventuring party takes on the human kingdom after the king orders all beings of elven descent arrested.
 However, Lady Ariel is fighting only to rescue Faen and her companions are mostly just trying to keep her from getting herself killed.

 - In Goblins, there's a generalized conflict between the humans and their allies (dwarves and elves), and creatures such as goblins, orcs, ogres, etc. The main reason for the conflict seems to be Fantastic Racism on part of the humans, most of whom aren't very bright.

 - In The Order of the Stick, Redcloak's goblins & hobgoblins fight alongside Xykon's undead against the mostly-human Azure City.
-Redcloak may be a Card-Carrying Villain, but he and his forces are also fighting their right not to exist only to be killed for Experience Points.
+Redcloak is Lawful Evil and freely admits it, but he and his forces are also fighting for their right to not exist only to be killed for Experience Points by the player races.
 On the other hand, Xykon's fighting to accomplish his current Evil Plan and For the Evulz.